 - Orange zest — For garnish.

-- In a medium saucepan, add the cranberries, orange juice, maple syrup, and vanilla extract.
+- Add the cranberries and orange zest.
 Make sure the cranberries have been washed beforehand and try to pat them dry.
+Stir well with a spoon.

-- Cover, reduce heat to low, and cook for 10-15 minutes or until the sauce gets thick.
+- Bring the saucepan of sauce to a boil over medium-high heat.
+Cover, reduce heat to low, and cook for 10-15 minutes or until the sauce gets thick.
 You may notice a popping sound.
-This is just the cranberries popping and it’s totally normal.
+This means that the berries start to pop.
+So, it’s totally normal.

-- Transfer to a bowl and place it in the refrigerator until ready to serve.
+- Transfer the cranberry orange sauce to a bowl and place it in the refrigerator until ready to serve.
+When it’s time to serve, garnish with orange zest.

 Recipe variations

 There are so many ways to change up this cranberry orange sauce.
 If you like your cranberry sauce to be sweeter, you can add more maple syrup to the sauce.
 If you like it tarter, add less maple syrup.
-Want a thicker cranberry sauce?
-Add a little less orange juice or simmer it for longer.
-Want it to be thinner?
-Add more orange juice!
+If you don’t have maple syrup, you can use honey too.

 How to pick fresh cranberries